matthias-schuetz/angular2-seed/README.md

 ## Angular 2 TypeScript starter project

+### This branch uses [Pug](https://pugjs.org/) (former Jade) templates.
+For traditional HTML templates, switch to the [master branch](https://github.com/matthias-schuetz/angular2-seed/tree/master).

 This is an example app based on Angular 2.
-It relies on TypeScript, SystemJS, Gulp and Sass.
+It relies on TypeScript, SystemJS, Gulp, Sass and Pug.
 The project comes with various features you may need to build a typical single page application (SPA).
 Here are the most important aspects:

  - a routing concept (separate route configuration file)
  - a lazy loading concept